 people are disobedient to the Holy Spirit.
 Most so-called Christians are

-include the righteousness that God has prepared for them from all eternity
+works that God has prepared for them

-(Eph 2-10), which would define them as Christians, and because they omit
+(Eph 2-10), and because they omit

-prepared for us.
+righteousness, they can’t help but commit sin.
 Omitting righteousness is actually more destructive than

 church, and the number one omission of righteousness is prayer.
+See also: unity; Col 3,1-17;

 Col 3,14-17